ed-kung/CSUN-Econ-433/docs/labs/lab05.md

 ## Takeaways

-- You can work on complex data wrangling tasks independently in R.
+- You can work on complex data wrangling and visualization tasks independently in R.